abentkamp/rust-gcd/Tutorial.md

 Here is a summary of what the while loop is doing: It subtracts the smaller number among `u` and `v` from the larger one among them.
 Then, it removes any trailing zeros from the result.
-So in each iteration, the larger one of the two numbers will definitely get smaller, and the other one will remain the same.
+So in each iteration, as long as both numbers are nonzero, the larger one of the two numbers will definitely get smaller, and the other one will remain the same.
 Therefore, we will use the larger number among `u` and `v` as our termination measure:
 ```rust
 while u != v {